Borneo [Malaysia and Indonesia] - July 2009

 In a formidable energy, they want to show us that they are beautiful, majestic, elegant, graceful, agile.

 I revisit the page dedicated to them on the site Dive-the-world.com.
 Sangalaki is renamed here "The Manta Expressway".
-Ah, there!
-This kind of tourist propaganda has a definite effect on me...
+Oh, my!
+This kind of tourist propaganda has a real effect on me...

 Thailand, February 2006

-The first time I saw mantas was in February 2006, in Thailand, on a dive cruise in the Similan Islands.
+The first time I saw mantas was in February 2006, in Thailand, during a diving cruise in the Similan Islands.

-This trip is not listed here on Bubbles Underwater & Beyondbut I had still put some pictures online, on my very first websites at the time:
+This trip is not listed here on Bubbles Underwater & Beyondbut I had put some pictures online, on my very first websites of the time:

 → Similan Islands - Thailand 2006